CharlieBravoCode/code-project-zulu-backend/README.md

 The database (PostgresSQL) is hosted on [Heroku](https://www.heroku.com/postgres).

+Christoph Brauer solely maintains this project, codebase, and all its repositories.
+No other contributor has been involved in the development of this codebase.

 </br>

 # Current Features

+The application is currently in a very early stage (pre minimum viable product).
+The following features are currently implemented:

 The application allows users to track and manage their operations at this stage.
 Users can, via a list view, create new crisis events and track crisis events.
 This information is automatically accessible to other application users.

 Users can visualize the current state of crisis events in a map view.

+Currently, the user's area of responsibility is preconfigured to the administrative district of Steinfurt ([Kreis Steinfurt](https://en.wikipedia.org/wiki/Steinfurt_(district))) in Germany.
+The selection of locations is, therefore, by design, walled.

 </br>